carlosrodfern/blog/content/post/techdebt.md

-One more cause of TD is simply the lack of experience and proper education background of developers making code and system design decisions which find their way to production.
+One more cause of TD is simply the lack of experience and proper education background of developers making code and system design decisions which find their way into production.
 This is usually the result of the lack of a development process that includes reviewing and auditing source code changes.